francisco-filho/taskflow/README.md

 ## Agents
 - [x] Plan work
 - [ ] Document code (classes and functions)
+- [x] Evaluator should answer if a score (1..5) and it should not 'break the build'
 - [ ] Review diffs
     - [x] Simple diff
     - [ ] Allow the user to specify requirements (ddd, ports-and-adapters...)